journeyapps/node-sqlcipher/SQLCipher.md

 The OpenSSL files are specifically required for Electron, which doesn't bundle OpenSSL like NodeJS does.
 The header and .lib files are required at compile-time.
 We bundle a statically-linked version of OpenSSL with the library, so the user does not need to manually install OpenSSL.

 `deps/sqlite3.gyp` has been modified from the original node-sqlite3 one to:
- * Use the bundled OpenSSL on Windows.
+ * Use the bundled OpenSSL on Windows and MacOS.
  * Add additional define statements required by SQLCipher.